-As the popularity of cryptocurrencies and blockchain technology continues to grow, so does the potential for scams and fraud.
-In this article, we’ll go over some common threats to your safety when investing in or using non-fungible tokens (NFTs).
+As the popularity of cryptocurrencies and blockchain technology grows, so does the potential for scams and fraud.

 The NFT Opportunity and Its Appeal to Scammers